 All coaches, check out the Coach Pre-Season Checklist and get ready for a fun season!
 To stay on track and look ahead during the season, please refer to our In-Season Checklist here (to be updated by September 1st!)

 All GOTR coaches MUST be trained.
-All training will be available online for this Spring 2021 season!
-You will receive an automated training invitation starting January 11, 2021 once your coach registration is complete and you are assigned to a team.
-Please email our Manager of Programs, Christina Lambacher, with any questions at email@example.com.
+All training will be available online for this Fall 2021 season!
+You will receive an automated training invitation starting July 16, 2021 once your coach registration is complete and you are assigned to a team.
+Please email our Manager of Programs, Christina Lambacher, with any questions at firstname.lastname@example.org.

 Are you coaching at a community center, apartment complex, or other community based site?
 Check out our Community Site Coaching Tips sheet, written by a veteran community site coach!

 Once you have your Raceplanner roster access, don’t forget to download the Attendance App!
 The app will allow to easily take participant and coach attendance, track energy awards, and will allow you to have parent contact information at your fingertips.